ggldnl/Hexapod-PCB/README.md

 ## 📝 Notes

 The images refer to a previous version of the PCB.
 The SMD component on the top right corner (ITS4141NHUMA1) is a power switch intended to cut off the current to the servos in case they stalled (current draw rise above a certain threshold).
 Unfortunately, I made a mistake and ended up with a component that has a different operating voltage from what the servos expect.
 This meant the switch wouldn't have worked so I had to scrap the feature.
-This is entirely my own fault and by no means PCBWay's - in fact, they did an impeccable job with the board.
+This is entirely my own fault and by no means PCBWay's - in fact, they did an impeccable job with the boards.

 The current version of the board does NOT have this component.
 Contributions to improve this part of the schematics are welcome.